sumitsaiwal/spring-music/README.md

 The application use Spring Java configuration and [bean profiles](http://static.springsource.org/spring/docs/current/spring-framework-reference/html/new-in-3.1.html#new-in-3.1-bean-definition-profiles) to configure the application and the connection objects needed to use the persistence stores.
 It also uses the [Spring Cloud](https://github.com/spring-projects/spring-cloud) library to inspect the environment when running on Cloud Foundry.
 See the [Cloud Foundry documentation](http://docs.cloudfoundry.com/docs/using/services/spring-service-bindings.html) for details on configuring a Spring application for Cloud Foundry.

-## Running the application on Stackato
+## Running the application on HPE Helion Stackato

 ~~~
 stackato push -n